e-t-h-a-n-w/e-t-h-a-n-w/README.md

 - 👋 Hi, I’m @e-t-h-a-n-w
-- 👀 I’m interested in science and analysis
+- 👀 I’m interested in science and data analysis
 - 🌱 I’m currently learning immunology and biomarker analysis
 - 📫 How to reach me: eaw.cascadia@gmail.com
 - 😄 Pronouns: he / they